Skerwe/Advent-of-Code-2020/README.md

    1. To run Day 15: `gradlew -PmainClass=za.web.skerwe.adventofcode2020.Day15 run`
    2. To run Day 16: `gradlew -PmainClass=za.web.skerwe.adventofcode2020.Day16 run`

-The final output of the challenge can be found in the Console or the log file for the specific day under the *logs* folder.
+The final output of the challenge is printed to the console or the log file for the specific day under the *logs* folder.

 ### Running Tests